Sentences/laravel-imwg/README.md

     	[mime] => image/jpeg
 	)
 ## Working with route based image manipulation ##
-Edit `config/settings.php` to fit your needs.
+Edit `config/settings.php` or copy this to `application/config/imwg.php` to fit your needs.

 	return array (
     /**